VERSO-UVM/Open-Resource-Library/docs/concepts/project_management.md

 # Project Management

 Project management is the process that guides a team’s work to accomplish all project goals within certain parameters.
-The goal of project management is to produce a complete project that meets objectives.
+The goal of project management is to produce a complete project that meets these objectives.

 No matter the type of Open Source project, whether it is publishing a research paper openly or creating a new library for a programming language, you will have to work with others.
 Managing those interactions will help it be on time with what you envisioned.